What is a spaceship?

 Engineering spaceships far larger than the International Space Station (ISS) as insurance for our survival or as engines for economic growth remains speculative — asteroid deflection could be just as important a mitigation tactic but we might also be wrong about economic advantages of industry-scale orbital manufacturing.
 But one outcome is virtually guaranteed: expanding human presence in space will deliver adventure and consciousness expansion — astronauts speak of the overview effect — for future generations, who will look back at the first spaceships with the wonder that we still feel about the Pyramids of GizaPerhaps it’ll inspire a new classification for Wonders of the Universe. .

-Curiosity and the pursuit for meaning are not necessarily rational reasons for doing anything but underly our desire to explore and inhabit the physical universe — it may very much be the only reason to invest in space research.
+Curiosity and the pursuit for meaning are not necessarily rational reasons for doing anything but underly our desire to explore and inhabit the physical universe — it may very much be the only reason to invest in space research at this point.

 But what is a spaceship?

 In addressing “Where is my von Braun Wheel?”, I’d created a chart visualising crew sizes against a comfort metric using data on real, planned, and conceptual space stations.
-Over repeated examinations of this chart while writing proposals and discussing it with others, I noticed myself falling into a habit to use “space station” as a catch-all for all these orbital pressure vessels.
-But just as we distinguish between kayaks, boats, and ships based on their scale and purpose, I sensed that a similarly higher precision nomenclature is needed for different classes of space structures as we aim to scale from modern stations like the ISS towards the superstructure space settlements like O’Neill Cylinders.
+Over repeated examinations of this chart while writing proposals and discussing it with others, I noticed myself falling into a habit of using “space station” as a catch-all for all these orbital pressure vessels.
+But just as we distinguish between kayaks, boats, and ships based on their scale and purpose, I sensed that a similarly higher precision nomenclature is needed for different classes of space structures as we aim to scale from modern stations like the ISS towards the space superstructures like O’Neill Cylinders.

-While it may seem self-indulgent to do so, I genuinely feel that this isn’t merely semantic — terminology shapes engineering thinking.
+While it may seem over-indulgent to do so, I genuinely feel that this isn’t merely semantic — terminology shapes engineering thinking.
 When every habitable vehicle in orbit is called a “space station,” we end up defaulting to proven station-like construction methods.
-This lexical imprecision reflects deeper issues in how we approach engineering these systems.
+This lexical imprecision reflects deeper issues in how we approach engineering these systems and is my theory on why almost every idea on making large stations continues to adopt Apollo-era modular architectures, which is how we got the ISS.

 The Romans and Vikings didn’t build vessels for hundreds by lashing together rowboats — yet this is essentially how we built the ISS.
 Even more telling: 11th-century longships carried crews of 30-40, while the modern benchmark for crewed space vehicle carries seven on average and thirteen on a good day.
 Yet today’s space station designs still rely on this flawed modular design which offer nowhere near the same scale of millenia-old watercraft.

-To introduce precision, I have since revised the earlier plot to identify three distinct regions corresponding to three orbital structural classes.
-This reveals that spaceships could be seen as a separate structure class from either smaller space stations (green region) — like the 7-person ISS — or futuristic space superstructures (purple region) — such as the Stanford Torus or O’Neill cylinders housing thousands to millions.
+To define a more precise taxonomy, I have since revised the earlier plot to identify three distinct regions corresponding to three orbital structural classes.
+This reveals that spaceships could be seen as a separate structural class from either smaller space stations (green region) — like the 7-person ISS — or futuristic space superstructures (purple region) — such as the Stanford Torus or O’Neill cylinders housing thousands to millions.

-Space stations refer to everything flown so far under that label, setting an upper limit of 25 crew (arbitrary, but useful).
-Next, I placed the outlandishoutworldish? conceptual designs like the Stanford Torus and O’Neill Cylinders to fall under the category of space superstructures.Note that this revised chart contains more concepts, such as the Bernal Sphere and Kalpana One.
+Space stations refer to everything flown so far under that label, setting an upper limit of 25 crew (arbitrarily chosen).
+Next, I placed outlandishoutworldish? conceptual designs like the Stanford Torus and O’Neill Cylinders to fall under the Space Superstructures category.Note that this revised chart contains more concepts, such as the Bernal Sphere and Kalpana One.
 The Spaceship territory then is the region between these two categories.

 Spaceships would be manufactured on Earth—like stations, but unlike superstructures, which typically require in-situ resource utilisation of lunar and asteroid material.
 In the near-term, relying on space resources for spaceship building need not be a requirement and, to keep things grounded in practical current capabilities, should be avoided.
 However, spaceships should be seen as platforms from where a variety of missions to the asteroids are launched.